se4astien/rpsls-game-js/README.md

 Rock Paper Scissors Lizard Spock Game in Vanilla JS

 ## Project Specifications
-View the optimal layout for the game depending on their device's screen size Play Rock, Paper, Scissors against the computer Maintain the state of the score after refreshing the browser (optional)
+[x] Play Rock, Paper, Scissors, Lizard, Spock against the computer [x] View the optimal layout for the game depending on their device's screen size [x] Maintain the state of the score after refreshing the browser
-Bonus: Play Rock, Paper, Scissors, Lizard, Spock against the computer (optional)

 ## Online
 https://rock-paper-scissors-lizard-spock-game-js.netlify.app/